lgw2/lgw2.github.io/_teaching/csci-112-summer-2021/syllabus.md

 * Explain the difference between procedural programming and object oriented programming

 ## Grading

+You will be graded on the following:
+* 15 classwork assignments (small programming problems; full credit for good attempts): 15%
+* 6 labs: 36%
+* 3 programs: 30%
+* 3 quizes: 20%
+(Yes, it adds up to 101%.
+You get a point just for existing.)

 After any curving, your grade will be determined by your total score as follows:
 93+: A; 90+: A-; 87+: B+; 83+: B; 80+: B-; 77+: C+; 73+: C; 70+: C-; 67+: D+; 63: D; 60: D-.